 Even before the war started, we started developing a risk management project.
 We created conditions for working abroad and analyzed living standards and prices in the nearest countries.
 We chose Bulgaria for its informational, technical, and legal assistance and developed a program of business trips to Bulgaria for 1-3 months for those who wished.

 Also, most of our Odessa team was quite comfortable moving to Varna and Sofia.
-We began sending employees there about two weeks before the active invasion of Ukraine.
-By February 24, about 100 employees had already moved to Bulgaria.
+We began sending people there about two weeks before the active invasion of Ukraine.
+By February 24, about 100 team members had already moved to Bulgaria.